low-earth-orbit/react-course-2024/notes.md

 Tanstack query does not send http query.
 The code that sends http request is you defined.

 Tanstack query caches data with an internal identifier `queryKey`.
 Cached data will be kept for a period of time (`gcTime`).
 Instant result is displayed first using the cached data.
 A new query is sent behind the scenes (subjected to specified `staleTime`), then it silently replaces the result with updated data.

+### `isLoading` vs `isPending`

+`isPending` indicates that we’re waiting for data to load for the first time.
+The flag will always be true if the query is not enabled (`enabled: false`).

+`isLoading`: Indicates active data loading for the first time.
+If the query is not enabled, it will be false.

+`isFetching`: Indicates active data fetching.
+This flag is true when queryFn is executed for the first time or during background re-fetching.